Fridah-kalee/Fridah-kalee/README.md

 ### Hi There, i'm Fridah Kalee 👋

-- 🔭 I’m interested in being a fullstack developer.
+- 🔭 I’m a fullstack software developer.
-- 🌱 I’m currently learning Angular,Python,Flask and Django
 - 👯 I’m looking to collaborate on building and designing web programs.
 - 📫 How to reach me: fridakalee@gmail.com